 Kantjil and the tiger

-Musical youth performance about a hidden family history
+Musical youth performance about a hidden Indian family history

 Every year, the Toneelmakerij in collaboration with another (music) theater company, a large-venue production for the whole family.
-After the success of The Magic Flute, Hans and Gretel, As You Like It, 1000+1 Night and Giselle, they are working with our full Oorkaan Ensemble and five top actors.
-A poetic musical theater performance for all ages eight and up.
+After the success of The Magic Flute, Hans and Gretel, As You Like It, 1000+1 Night and Giselle, they are working with our full Oorkaan Ensemble , with cellist Jan van der Plas, and five top actors.
+A poetic musical theater performance for everyone aged eight and up.

 Premiere: Oct.
 19 at Internationaal Theater Amsterdam (ITA).
 This will be followed by a tour throughout the Netherlands.